 For a crack in an elastic body subject to a load, the elastic energy stored in the body is a function of two independent variables: the displacement of the load, and the area of the crack, $U(\Delta, A)$.
-This function can be determined by two alternative methods:
+This function of two independent variables can be determined by alternative methods:

-- Experimental method.
+- 1. Experimental method.
 Measure the load-displacement curve for a body containing a pre-cut crack.
 During the measurement, the crack does not extend.
-Integrate the load-displacement curve to obtain the elastic energy for the body with the specific length of crack.
-Repeat the procedure for the body with a pre-cut crack of a different length.
+Integrate the load-displacement curve to obtain the elastic energy $U(\Delta, A)$ for the body with the fixed area of crack.
+Repeat the procedure for the body with a pre-cut crack of a different area.
 This method invokes no field theory of elasticity. - 2.
 Computational method.
-Solve the boundary-value problem for a body containing a pre-cut crack of a given length.
+Solve the boundary-value problem for a body containing a pre-cut crack of a given area.
 Calculate the energy density at every material particle in the body.
 Integrate the energy density overall all material particles to obtain the elastic energy for the body with the specific area of crack.
 Repeat the procedure for the body with a pre-cut crack of a different length.
 This method requires that the body be modeled by a field theory of elasticity.